Laura-Guillory/DroughtMonitor/README.md

 Meteorology is split into one file per month.
 This consolidates each dataset into one file, reorders the dimensions into (lat, lon, time), and truncates each time entry to the beginning of the month.

-This script can also calculate an average temperature dataset in both daily and monthly format, as long as minimum and maximum temperature datasets are present.
+This script can also calculate an average temperature dataset in monthly format, as long as minimum and maximum temperature datasets are present.

 In the case of NDVI datasets (which are downloaded as gridded ASCII files), they will be converted to netCDF before being processed.